KWASSI09/hollywood_vc/README.md

 The questions we answered are the following:

 1.Do movies become profitable with a longer runtime?<br>
-2.Are different genres more profitable than other genres?
+2.Are different genres more profitable than other genres?<br>
-3.Does the runtime of the film affect the average vote?
+3.Does the runtime of the film affect the average vote?<br>
-4.Does the genre of a film determine or affect its average vote and runtime?
+4.Does the genre of a film determine or affect its average vote and runtime?<br>
-5.Do fan reviews by genre affect global gross revenue?
+5.Do fan reviews by genre affect global gross revenue?<br>
-6.are there directors who are more favorites, how good are the films they have directed so far and their career in general?
+6.are there directors who are more favorites, how good are the films they have directed so far and their career in general?<br>
-7.Does the film release time affect the profitability of the film?
+7.Does the film release time affect the profitability of the film?<br>

 # Project Members:
 .
-Kouamé Kouassi
+Kouamé Kouassi<br>
 .
-Ruchi Sharma
+Ruchi Sharma<br>
 .
-Shola Daropale
+Shola Daropale<br>
 .
-Marcus William Garnham
+Marcus William Garnham<br>